mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 In our design, we included SVG images inline in the metadata document to avoid this validation issue.
 This will not scale well to e.g. millions of tokens, and we expect to transition to on-chain metadata before that becomes a problem.

+This proposal does not envision having different token registries per network.
+It is believed that this complexity is unnecessary.
+However, it means that just as clients need to hit Intel's IAS services as part of testing (in prod and dev), they will have to hit the `mobilecoin.com` URLs as well, so this is another way in which testing a deployed network will not be completely isolated to the servers deployed as part of the network.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives